 - JAZMIN TRANQUILINO, RECIPIENT OF NASW CO CHAPTER BSW SCHOLARSHIP

 "I never knew I wanted to be a social worker, but I knew I wanted to make a difference.
 I grew up in North Denver where majority of the demographics consisted of lower income Hispanic and African American families.
 I grew up in a very small two-bedroom duplex with very absent parents, this was because both my parents worked two jobs in order to ensure we lived comfortably.
 Because of the area of town we lived in, and the lack of parental guidance, my brother and I saw a lot of homelessness, alcohol and substance abuse addictions.
-Five months after graduating high school I had my daughter, I was lost and alone with no support, no positive guidance, and even contemplated suicide because I was in a very abusive relationship.
-My long-term goals are to obtain a Master’s in Social work and work with the adolescent population who are struggling within the Juvenile System.
+My long-term goals are to obtain a Master’s in Social Work and work with the adolescent population who are struggling within the Juvenile System.
 In my opinion, one positive role model that can give guidance and positive support can help change an adolescent’s life.
 I have also pondered the possibility of a Doctorate in Social Work but I am not sure yet.
 The degree and profession of social work will not only give me the knowledge to change and transform the lives of others it will also change my life and the lives of my children."

 - CARMELITA BRYANT, RECIPIENT OF NASW CO CHAPTER BSW SCHOLARSHIP